gmbrandt/HTOF/readme.txt

 arbitrary RA and DEC vs epoch given the Hip or Gaia covariance matrices (from the intermediate data) at those epochs.

-from htof.parse import IntermediateDataParser # one of three parsers: GaiaData from htof.fit import AstrometricFitter
+from htof.parse import IntermediateDataParser # one of three parsers: GaiaData, HipparcosOriginalData, or HipparcosRereductionData from htof.fit import AstrometricFitter

 # things we do once at the start of the code:
-data = DataParser()
+data = IntermediateDataParser()
 data.parse(star_hip_id='49699',
            intermediate_data_directory='path/to/intermediate_data_parent_folder')
 data.calculate_inverse_covariance_matrices(cross_scan_along_scan_var_ratio=1E5)